You can also attach files from Google Drive or Microsoft OneDrive/Sharepoint to tasks, projects, and comments. This is how it works:

 The window doesn't open

-If the window does not open automatically, then your browser is probably preventing the popup from opening.
+If the pop-up window does not open automatically, then your browser is probably preventing it from opening.
 Depending on your browser, do the following:

 My colleague can't open the file